artsiom-sinitski/Offshore-outsourcing-analysis/README.md

 # Approach
 ![Pipeline:](docs/DWS_pipeline.png)
+The latest trends in technology influenced my decison to host the Data Warehouse insfrustructure in the AWS cloud.
+The DWS solution is built using the principles of Layered Scallable (LSA) architechture:
+* Primary (Staging) Data layer
+* Core Data layer
+* Data Mart layer
+* Service layer (to be developed...)

+Currently, there are 2 separate ETL processes that provide data movement within the DWS solution.
+ETL #1 connects the Staging and Core data layers and performs the following work:
-1. Extract the raw data into AWS S3
+  1. Extract the raw data into AWS S3 object storage (staging area).
-2. Perform raw data transformations with Apache Spark run on EC2 cluster
+  2. Enforce the GDELT schema onto the raw data using Apache Spark distributed computing engine (run on EC2 cluster).
-3. Store tansformed data in PostgreSQL database
+  3. Store tansformed data in the Central Storage (PostgreSQL database).

+ETL #2 connects the Core and Data Mart layers and  performs the following work:
+  1. Retrieve the structured data from the Central Storage and load into the Spark engine.
+  2. Model the data to comply with the Star schema used in the Data Mart.
+The Star Schema enables faster and easier and more specialized data analysis due to relativley small size fo the data set stored.
+  3. Load tansformed data into the Data Mart (PostgreSQL database).

-4. Retrieve and visualize data via analytics dashboard (ex.: Tableau) or access the data through the web API
+Data analysis and visualization is done via analytics dashboard (ex.: Tableau).
+Also, it is possible to access the data through the web API.
-5. Airflow orchestration of pipeline and daily updates with new GDELT events data
+Daily updates of the GDELT data for the Central Storage and Data Mart are handled by the Apache Airflow workflow orchestration engine during the times when business activities are minimal.

 # Requirements and Installation steps
-Languages:
+Programming Languages:
 * Python 3.6+

 Technologies:
+* Amazon Web Services (AWS)
 * Apache Airflow
 * Apache Spark
 * PostgreSQL